CheckoutFinland/psp-api/docs/README.md

 ##### Response

-On a successful request, user is `HTTP 302` redirected to PaymentHighway card addition form page.
+On a successful request, user is `HTTP 302` redirected to Checkout's card addition form page.

 #### Get token